Healthy Memorial Day Recipes

 Serving tip: Line up the sandwiches on a large tray with our table runner underneath for a neat, polished display.

-What Food Is the Most Eaten on Memorial Day?
+What Food Is the most eaten on Memorial Day?

 Grilled hamburgers top the list.
 They’re juicy, customizable, and everyone loves them.
 Add hot dogs, barbecue chicken, and pasta salads to the mix, and your table will have everything people look forward to on this day.